-ESG focus
+ESG FOCUS

-Carbon emissions peaked at record levels in the past year, with an increasing number of devastating climate events witnessed globally.
-The need for clean energy is marked and the recently announced EU SFDR regulation will require further transparency and reporting from market players.
+Carbon emissions peaked at record levels in 2020, with an increasing number of devastating climate events witnessed globally.
+The need for clean energy is marked and the upcoming EU SFDR regulation will require further transparency and reporting from market players.